 - 3.1.
-Use of the premises shall be carried out as per Management Plan date stamped 4 August 2017 or any revised Management Plan approved by the City; - 3.2.
-The Management Plan shall be reviewed every 12 months, with any changes identified during this review or by the City, being incorporated into an updated Management Plan approved by the City as part of the review; and - 3.3.
-All requirements of the Management Plan shall be implemented to the satisfaction of the City;
+Prior to the commencement of the use, a Management Plan is to be submitted and approved by the City.
+The Management Plan shall address noise, traffic/car parking, and anti-social behaviour; - 3.2.
+The Management Plan shall be reviewed every 12 months, with any changes identified during this review or by the City, being incorporated into an updated Management Plan approved by the City as part of the review; and

+3.3.
+All requirements of the Management Plan shall be implemented to the satisfaction of the City: